goleaf/lunar-ecom/README.md

 **Overview**:

 Lunar supports multiple languages.
-By default, Lunar is set to install a default language of "en" (English).
+By default, this project installs "lt" (Lithuanian) as the default language.
 Languages allow data in Lunar models to be translated, such as attributes on Products and Collections.

 **Configuration**: